Azure/azure-iot-sdk-csharp/tools/IotHubCommander/README.md

 ### Send Cloud to Device command

+By using this command you can send a list of events from cloud to device in predefined format.
 To send event from Cloud to Device, run CommandLine promt and write command -

 * --send=Cloud "for sending event to Device from Cloud".
 * --connStr="Connection string for sending event, Service connection string".
 * --deviceId="Device ID".